epfl-sdf/openid_cli_hello_world/doc.md

 Click "add" at the very bottom of the page to add your web application.

-Copy the INUM of your client in your clipboard, you will need it later (OpenID Connect>Clients, look for you web application with your client name).
+Copy the INUM of your client in your clipboard, you will need it later (OpenID Connect>Clients, look for you web application with your Client Name).

 ## Registering manually the user
 Go to the sidebar: Users>add Person